 Most people consider this debate to be focused on sound quality merits; however, there is a more important issue that needs addressing, the health-related issue regarding hearing loss.

-Difference between In-ear, On-ear or Over-ear Headphones
+Difference between In-ear, On-ear, and Over-ear Headphones

 Just as their names suggest, the basic difference between the three types of headsets is where they are placed on your ear.